wp-plugins/child-theme-configurator/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Small bug fix to javascript (casting number to string)

+= 1.1.1 =
+* Fixed major bug where inputs containing '0' were being ignored
+* Removed "no leading digits" requirement for theme slug
+* Change query sort function to keep parent order of queries without device width rules
+* Fixed gettext calls to use static namespace parameter
+* Auto populate child theme inputs when existing theme is selected
+* Correctly remove border when values are blanked
+* Fixed duplicate "new rule" bug on Query/Selector panel
+* added timestamp to backup file
+* Added encode_shorthand function to recombine margin/padding values when all 4 sides are present

 = 1.1.0 =
 * Corrected parsing for certain backgrounds and gradients (e.g., supports hsla color syntax)
 * Handle empty selectors